jitbit/HtmlSanitizer/README.md

 # HtmlSanitizer

-Client-side HTML Sanitizer (i.e. needs a browser, won't work in Node and other backends).
+Very fast client-side HTML Sanitizer (i.e. needs a browser, won't work in server-side/backend enviroments like `Node` etc.).

-> Please note: to prevent XSS attacks you should also sanitize input **on the server**.
-Never trust the client.
+> Please note: to prevent XSS attacks you should always sanitize input **on the server** too. *Never trust the client!*

 Usage: